-WLC215 World Language and Culture Experience Abroad 1-6 credits
+WLC215 World Language & Culture

+Experience Abroad 3 credits

-Offered either in English or in the target language, or a combination of both.
-Ask instructor before enrolling.
+Offered in the target language.
 This course is designed to offer students a unique opportunity to study abroad concentrating on world cultures and languages around the globe.
 Students will travel abroad to experience the language and culture of the country first-hand.
-Each trip is supplemented by class lectures that can take place either on campus, in the US, before departing, or during the trip, or both.
-Ask instructor before enrolling about the logistics of the classes.
+Each trip is supplemented with at least a week of class lectures that can take place either on campus, in the U.S., before departing or during the trip, or both.
+Ask instructor before enrolling.
 The topics discussed during class lectures may cover language grammar, information about the particular country visited such as history, art, music, religion, architecture, education, and cross-cultural communication.
-Particular attention will be paid to different aspects of the culture and the basics and specifics of the language.
-Students will apply what they learned during the trip and complete academic assignments as determined by the instructor.
-Each week of stay (approximately 15 hours of classroom instruction, local field work, excursions, and visits) will award 1 credit.
-This class can be taken more than once, but cannot be taken for more than 6 credits.
+Particular attention will be given to different aspects of the culture and the basics and specifics of the language.
+Students will apply what they learned to the trip and complete academic assignments as determined by the instructor.
+This course satisfies the Modern Language; Culture; Global Studies General Education requirement.
 Prerequisites: Permission from instructor.
-In order to count for the World Language, Culture and World Perspectives General Education requirement, class must be taught in the target language and be offered for at least three credits.
+Fees for travel will apply.
 Applicable to the International Area Studies minor, as well as Experiential Learning requirement.